Jim’s Group: The Bus Rolls On

 – Also, the issue of separate Covers came up – we assume that any and all Covers always start at 7 unless the player specifies otherwise for story reasons (the God-Machine didn’t make that detailed of a cover because it wasn’t meant to last long or whatever), but thought to double-check as we have now used other Covers.
 I put them at the starting 7 on the assumption that that should be exactly what it is.
 (If you take the Merit that lets you start with a second Cover, it starts at 7.
 If you gain it in play, well, it depends how you gain it.
 There’s been some revision on these rules, and I need to review them.)

-7 responses to “Jim’s Group: The Bus Rolls On”
+7 thoughts on “Jim’s Group: The Bus Rolls On”

 Though I suppose that creating a situation where you can semi-legitimately say “Activate Interlocks” could be problematic, depending on how much Voltron your players have been watching.